Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Interests of a CEL opened before 1to January 2018 are exempt.
+The interests of a CEL open before 1er January 2018 are exempt.

 CEL since 2018

-Revenues are subject to a single flat-rate levy (UTB) of 30% (also called flat tax).
+The income is subject to a flat-rate levy (PFU) of 30% (also called flat tax).

-You can choose progressive scale of income tax, depending on marginal tax bracket.
+You can choose the progressive scale of income tax, according to your marginal tax bracket.

-Taxation of income (dividend and capital gains) of the AAP depends on the date of your withdrawals.
+Taxation of income (dividends and capital gains) of the PEA depends on the date of your withdrawals.

 Répondez aux questions successives et les réponses s’afficheront automatiquement